mhenke/cfwheels-training/email.md

-Hi all, I hope you’re excited for the upcoming class.
+Hi all, I hope you're excited for the upcoming class.
 As a reminder---

 Event: Introduction Into ColdFusion on Wheels